BombFunding/Frontend/README.md

 ## Getting Started

-[Provide instructions for startups and supporters to join the platform]
+It's pretty straight forward!
+I'll provide you with a description for some of the sections:
+1. **Startboard**: This is where you can find the startups that are looking for funds!
+2. **Usertypes**: There are 2 user types:
+- Startup: As the name states, these users are looking for funds and they can make a customized page for their own projects!
+How cool is that?
+- Investor: Are you looking for supporting startups and help them grow?
+Then this is the type of user for you!
+3. **Project Builder**: If you are looking for funds, then you have to make a startup page for your brilliant ideas!
+Don't worry, there's a step-by-step guide for this section.
+4. **Get hired**: Each and every great project is built by capable people!
+Startups can open positions for you to get hired!

 ## Contact

-For more information, partnership inquiries, or support, please contact: [Your Contact Information]
+For more information, partnership inquiries, or support, please contact: support@bombfunding.com